 Step 4.
 Extract the firmware file now.
-You can use a free software like 7-zip for this.
+You can use free software like 7-zip for this.
 Install 7-zip, then right click on firmware file and under 7-zip, select ‘Extract here’.
-You should get various files .tar.md5 format now.
-We will be loading these files into Odin, to be installed on the device (in step 10 below).
+You should get files in .tar.md5 format now.
+(You may a bunch of files, and you will find text like AP, BL, CP or CSC etc. written at the beginning of those files.)
+We will be loading this file into Odin, to be installed on the device.

 Step 5.
 Extract the Odin file.
 You should get the Odin exe file (other files could be hidden, hence not visible).

 Step 6.
 Disconnect your Galaxy Note 9 from PC if it is connected.